The Wallflowers: 1999–2001: (Breach)

 After taking a five-month break from writing and touring, The Wallflowers set out to make their third album, (Breach).
 Dylan was very diligent in the songwriting process; he rented a studio near his home and would routinely go there to write songs for the album.
 However, Dylan was not satisfied with the first batch of songs he came up with.
 He decided to scrap them and start over.
 The songs that did make it to the studio were considered to be far more personal than any of the songs The Wallflowers had released in the past.
-Dylan explained: "I think all my songs are personal, but I just made them a little more dense before, made 'em real thick so that I didn't feel exposed.
+Dylan commented, "I think all my songs are personal, but I just made them a little more dense before, made 'em real thick so that I didn't feel exposed.
 A lot of younger writers do that.
 Before, I haven't really wanted anybody buying my records looking for information about myself or my family, but at this point, the group has a lot of people buying the records who aren't interested in that, so it gives me more freedom."
 By the end of 1999, The Wallflowers were ready to begin recording.
 The bulk of the album was recorded at Sunset Sound Recorders in Los Angeles.
 The Wallflowers' longtime manager Andrew Slater co-produced the album with Michael Penn.
 The band took their time in the studio.
 Like Bringing Down the Horse, (Breach) took about eight months to record.
-(Breach) also featured an array of guest artists including Elvis Costello, Mike Campbell and Frank Black.
+(Breach) featured an array of guest artists including Elvis Costello, Mike Campbell, and Frank Black.

-Four years after the release of Bringing Down the Horse in 1996, (Breach) was released on October 10, 2000.
+(Breach) was released on October 10, 2000.
 The album was met with generally positive critical reception but underwhelming sales.
 Rolling Stone gave (Breach) four stars, calling the band "more muscular" than they used to be.
 However, (Breach) commercially floundered in comparison to its high-selling predecessor.
-The album peaked at No. 13 on the Billboard 200 and took almost a year to receive the Gold certification, which is the highest certification (Breach) has received to date.
+The album peaked at No. 13 on the Billboard 200 and took almost a year to receive Gold certification, which is the highest certification (Breach) has received to date.